1974 World Snooker Championship: Final

 Reardon and Miles faced each other in the final, which took place from 23 to 25 April, as a best-of-43 frames contest across six sessions.
 The first two days both featured two seven-frame sessions.
-The sixth session was not required as the match was compelted during the fifth session.
+The sixth session was not required as the match was completed during the fifth session.
 Miles made his third century break of the championship, 101, in the fifth frame.
 Reardon led 4–3 after the first session and 9–5 after the second.
 During the third session, Reardon compiled his best break of tournament so far, 97, having made a 76 in the preceding frame.
-Former champion Joe Davis]commented that Reardon was "a credit to the game.
+Former champion Joe Davis commented that Reardon was "a credit to the game.
 I’ve yet to see him become ruffled."

 Reardon lost three of four frames in the fourth session, leaving him 17–11 ahead.
 Reardon secured victory at 22–12.
 Reardon said "I don't feel that I played any better than mediocre in the final, but this is because Graham never put me under pressure.
 I don't feel the elation that I felt at winning last year."
 It was Reardon's third world snooker championship win, after his first in 1970.
 He went on to win a further three titles, the last of them in 1978.